 - These spikes are highest priority and must be completed as soon as possible during Sprint 0

 - Spikes must be given the 'spike' label and the 'Sprint 0' milestone in GitHub's issue tracker

 Planning poker cards

-Each team must agree on a set of Planning Poker cards that they like and will use for work estimation
+If a team chooses to go with the Planning Poker estimation method, the team must agree upon a deck of cards that they like and will use for work estimation

 - it's ok to design your own cards if you have visually or conceptually creative team members

 - it is not ok to use Planning Poker software in place of physical cards - doing so goes against the raison d'être of Scrum